SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Design and Pattern
 <img align=center src="https://github.com/SuperCh-SE-NCSU/ProjectScraping/blob/master/doc/ProjectScraping--design.png" width="600" height="300" align="center">

 User can choose different restrictions (car model, car make, year,  price and email) and subscribe our daily email.
 We will keep users' personal information in PostgreSQL database and ensure safety.
-Then we try to use different crawler engine (regular regression, beautifulsoup and scrapy) to obtain latest information users need on Craigslist and kbb and send email daily.
+Then we try to use different crawler engine (regular expression, beautifulsoup and scrapy) to obtain latest information users need on Craigslist and kbb and send email daily.

 #### Publish-subscribe design pattern
 We also use publish-subscribe design pattern.
 We build  a one-to-many dependency between our system and subscribers.
 And when we collect latest car information and send email daily, all subscribers are notified by email.